guillaumervls/json-api-orm/README.md

 ## 1. Setup your backend database

 Pass `queryCreate`, `queryRead`, `queryUpdate`, `queryDelete` functions.
-They should return a query object that will then be passed to the `exec` function
+They should return a query object that will then be passed to the `exec` function.
+They are call in the context of the type of object to be processed.

 You also pass an `exec` function to execute queries.